-Ontario's provincial health plan is referred to as OHIP, which stands for the Ontario Health
+Ontario's provincial healthcare plan is referred to as OHIP, which stands for the Ontario Health

 OHIP coverage is available 3 months after a person establishes residency in